CDC 'Point in Time' position

 - The CDC connector will continuously retrieve any database changes from the moment the CDC process is re-enabled.

-- If the user opts for a complete migration, Data Integration will initiate a one-time migration process concurrently with the establishment of the CDC connector and the retrieval of changes.
+- If the user opts for a complete migration, Data Integration will start a one-time migration process concurrently with the establishment of the CDC connector and the retrieval of changes.

-The initial migration process will impact the runtime of your data river, depending on the size of the tables being migrated.
+The initial migration process impacts the runtime of your data Data Flow, depending on the size of the tables Data Integration migrates.

-- The historical data from the initial migration will be stored in a managed or custom filezone, as defined by the user's Target connection configuration.
+- Data Integration stores the historical data from the initial migration in a managed or custom filezone, according to your Target connection configuration.

 - Data Integration will replicate all historical data from the file zone to the user's designated Data Warehouse (DWH) target table(s).

-- Following the completion of the migration process, any changes captured from the time of CDC connector establishment and all future changes will be streamed to the user's DWH target table(s) based on the River's schedule.
-If you choose to skip the migration process, the initial load and all future changes will be streamed directly from the CDC connector to the target table(s).
+- After the migration process completes, Data Integration streams all changes captured from the time of CDC connector establishment and all future changes to the user's DWH target table(s) based on the Data Flow's schedule.
+If you choose to skip the migration process, Data Integration streams the initial load and all future changes directly from the CDC connector to the target table(s).

-Upon completing the initial setup of the streaming process, every operational river maintains a designated log position that continuously adapts to changes within your database.
+Upon completing the initial setup of the streaming process, every operational Data Flow maintains a designated log position that continuously adapts to changes within your database.
 You can check the current log position.

 Procedure

-- In the River, go to the Schema tab.
+- In the Data Flow, go to the Schema tab.

 - Select Table Definition.
 The Tables Definitions pop-up appears.